aiaudit-org/raw2logit/README.md

    * **3,288 variations measured at six different intensities** and also twelve additional sets totalling
    * **6,576 images of the raw sensor data processed through different pipelines**.
 ## Data access
 If you use our code you can use the convenient cloud storage integration.
 Data will be loaded automatically from a cloud storage bucket and stored to your working machine.
-You can find the code snippet doing that [here](https://github.com/aiaudit-org/lens2logit/blob/f8a165a0c094456f68086167f0bef14c3b311a4e/utils/base.py#L130)
+You can find the code snippet doing that here:

 ```python
 def get_b2_bucket():